 Father Phillip Crotty (generally known as Phil) embodies much of the history of the Australian Province’s long and beneficial association with India and its mission in Hazaribag (begun in 1951).

-Born at Ararat in regional Victoria, he belonged to the first generation of scholastics to make the long (and, it was assumed, one-way) journey on the SS Multan to India in 1952.
-He witnessed the mission grow to be a Region, then a Province.
+Born in regional Victoria and educated by the Marist Brothers, he knew as a schoolboy that he wanted to be a missionary.
+He belonged to the first generation of scholastics to make the long (and, it was assumed, one-way) journey on the SS Multan to India in December 1952.
+Based there for 48 years, he became a pillar of the Hazaribag mission, enabling it to grow into a Region, then a Province.
+He continues to be held in high esteem there.

 This deep and sympathetic understanding of the human condition and his ability to contextualise it in the light of the love of God served him well as regional superior and made him well loved by subjects and colleagues alike.
 He became a noted spiritual father and director, serving as Director of Hazaribag’s regional theologate from 1987-1989 and of the Region’s pre-novitiate in Daltonganj in 1998.

 In 2001 he returned to Australia.
-With his wealth of contacts at home and abroad, he served firstly as Deputy Director (based in Melbourne) and then Director (based in Sydney) of Jesuit Mission at a challenging time for the organisation.
+With his wealth of contacts at home and abroad, he served firstly as Deputy Director (based in Melbourne) and then Director (based in Sydney) of Jesuit Mission Australia at a challenging time for the organisation.
 It was originally established to support the Hazaribag Mission, but as India became part of the South Asia Assistancy, the Australian Province was building ever closer and more sophisticated networks of colleagues, collaborators and mission partners around South-East Asia and beyond.
 Father Crotty was at the forefront of this development, while also applying the lessons he had learned from his long years in India in spiritual direction and parish work.
+He provided invaluable assistance to Australian Jesuits working in difficult missions overseas.

 His final years were spent as assistant priest in the parish of Our Lady of the Way, North Sydney.
-A wise and genial companion and mentor to many, he continued to inspire benefactors of Jesuit Mission and keep its story alive.
-A member of the Hazaribag Province to the end of his days, he died at home peacefully, aged 89, as a much loved member of the Lavender Bay Jesuit community.
+A wise and genial companion and mentor to many, he continued to inspire benefactors and those associated with Jesuit Mission and to keep its story alive.
+A member of the Hazaribag Province to the end, he was always abreast of the latest developments there.
+He died at home peacefully, aged 89, as a much loved member of the Lavender Bay Jesuit community.

 1932 Born in Ararat, Victoria on 3 January.